StartBootstrap/startbootstrap-1-col-portfolio/README.md

 * Clone the repo: `git clone https://github.com/BlackrockDigital/startbootstrap-1-col-portfolio.git`
 * Fork the repo

+## Usage

+### Beginners

+After downloading the template, simply edit the `index.html` and `css/1-col-portfolio.css` file to make changes.
+You can ignore, and even delete, the following files used to create a development environment for more advanced developers: `.gitignore`, `gulpfile.js`, `package.json`

+### Advanced (Development Environment with npm and Gulp)

+This template has a Gulp development environment built-in.
+In order to use it, simply run `npm install` first, and then you will be able to use the `gulp dev`.
+This task runs browserSync and is set up to live reload the browser window when changes are made to the HTML or CSS.
+Feel free to build on this gulpfile for more advanced development needs.

 ## Bugs and Issues

 Have a bug or an issue with this template?
 [Open a new issue](https://github.com/BlackrockDigital/startbootstrap-1-col-portfolio/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/1-col-portfolio/).